pcafrica/advanced_programming_2023-2024/exercises/08/08-c++_cmake_optimization_debug_test.md

 The `hints/ex2/` directory contains the implementation of a class for dense matrices organized as **column-major**.

-Implement the following operations:
-- `transpose()` $A = A^T$.
+- Implement `Matrix::transpose()`, a method to compute $A = A^T$.
-- `operator*`: matrix-matrix multiplication.
+- Implement `operator*`, a function to compute matrix-matrix multiplication.

----

-# Exercise 2: Optimization (hints)

-- Transpose the first factor in matrix multiplication before performing the product.
-- Compare the execution speed with the previous implementation.
+- Optimize the matrix-matrix multiplication by transposing the first factor before the computation.
+Compare the execution speed with the previous implementation.
+- Use `valgrind --tool=callgrind` to generate a profiler report.
-- Generate a coverage report using `lcov` and a profiling check using `valgrind`.
+- Generate a coverage report using `lcov` and `genhtml`.

 ---